Objects, Methods & Integers

 Refactor

-Keeping this in mind, I list here my ideas for a great interface to a function able to convert a decimal number to its binary representation:
+Keeping this in mind, I list here my ideas for a great interface to a class able to convert a decimal number to its binary representation:

 it accepts an integer number as the only argument